LINDELY, Novel, published 11 October by Gutkind

 THE RATTLESNAKE: NOVEL PUBLISHED MAY 2014

-Novel about a Danish playwright, who flees from professional trouble to an artist residency in the mountains of California.
+In The Rattlesnake a playwright flees professional trouble to an artist residency in the mountains of California.
 Here, she encounters something so frightening that the rapidly escalating problems at home – involving theatre directors, publishers and Swedish feminists – pale in comparison.
 Published in Danish by Gyldendal, May 2014.

 PIETÀ PREMIERES AT MALMÖ STADSTEATER, FEBRUARY 2014